 4. Higher control over the server

 The advantages continue!
-When you’re using a dedicated IP address, you have far more options to control and customize your server with new frameworks and systems.
-This can be great for large businesses who want greater control of traffic flow to their websites.
+When using a dedicated IP address, you have far more options to control and customize your server with new frameworks and systems.
+This can be great for large businesses that want greater control of website traffic flow.

-It can also optimize the server’s set up for the applications that run on your website.
-Considering the social media example, it’s a lot easier to allocate the server’s resources to the right places when you have a dedicated IP address.
+It can also optimize the server’s setup for the applications that run on your website.
+Considering the social media example, allocating the server’s resources to the right places is much easier when you have a dedicated IP address.
 There are way more flexibility and freedom - no sharing with other people!

 However, when you share an IP address with multiple other websites, you can’t just use that string of digits to access your site.
 If you want to build your site, you have to connect your domain to a hosting provider and make it while still ‘living’ on the internet for anyone knowing your domain name to access.